zeek/zeek/doc/frameworks/comm.rst

 ===============

-To receive remote print messages, first use :bro:see:`Comm::subscribe_to_prints` to advertise to peers a topic prefix of interest and then create an event handler for :bro:see:`Comm::print_handler` to handle any print messages that are received.
+To receive remote print messages, first use :bro:see:`BrokerComm::subscribe_to_prints` to advertise to peers a topic prefix of interest and then create an event handler for :bro:see:`BrokerComm::print_handler` to handle any print messages that are received.

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/printing-listener.bro

-To send remote print messages, just call :bro:see:`Comm::print`.
+To send remote print messages, just call :bro:see:`BrokerComm::print`.

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/printing-connector.bro